oasis-tcs/openc2-jadn/jadn-v2.0.md

 -------

-# 5 Extensions
+# 5 Shortcuts

-JADN consists of a set of core definition elements, plus several extensions that make type definitions more compact or support the [DRY](#dry) software design principle.
+JADN consists of a set of core definition elements, plus several shortcuts that make type definitions more compact or support the [DRY](#dry) software design principle.
-Extensions are syntactic sugar that can be replaced by core definitions without changing their meaning.
+Shortcuts are syntactic sugar that can be replaced by core definitions without changing their meaning.
 Unfolding definitions into core format simplifies the code needed to serialize and validate data and may clarify their meaning, but creates additional definitions that must be kept in sync.

-The following extensions can be converted to core definitions:
+The following shortcuts can be converted to core definitions:
 * Anonymous type definition within a field
 * Field multiplicity other than required/optional
 * Derived enumeration